GratadeJF/GratadeJF/README.md

 ### About me 👁️

 - Jean-François, 28 years old, I live in Orléans
-- I am passionnate about cars in general : one of my dream is the have the biggest collection ever !
+- I am passionnate about cars in general : one of my dream is to have the biggest collection ever !
 - I am learning how to play the piano

 ----------------